williamcpierce/lims-demo/docs/infrastructure.rst

 configuration can be used to provision, update, and tear down actual AWS resources with a single command.

-Managing my infrastrure definition and deployment through Terraform means that infrastructure is implemented exactly as I intend, and allows me to iterate on infrastructure the same way I do with other code for this application.
+Managing my infrastructure definition and deployment through Terraform means that infrastructure is always implemented exactly as written, and allows me to iterate on infrastructure the same way I do with other code for this application.

 AWS
 ----------------